fraillt/bitsery/doc/design/README.md

 You want to customize serialization flow - use extensions, only two methods to define, and *ExtensionTraits* to further customize usage.
 * **Configurable endianess support.** default is *Little Endian*, but if your primary target is PowerPC architecture, eg. PlayStation3, just change your configuration to be *Big Endian*.
 * **No macros.** Not so much to say, if you are like me, then it's a feature :)

-*project for performance benchmark will be added to separate github project, i'll give you a link to it when its done.*